Development of real-world, emerging technology in a self-chosen specialization

 The B.S. in Information Technology is accredited by the Computing Accreditation Commission of ABET, https://www.abet.org.
 The program at UW Tacoma prepares students with the theoretical and practical foundations needed to solve problems in all aspects of computing.

-Developed a complex product or process by applying their knowledge of engineering principles, science, mathematics, design and implementation.
+Developed a product or process by applying knowledge of programming, web, database, human computer interaction, networking and security tools

 Participated effectively as a member of a development team and undertaken leadership roles when appropriate

-Made positive contributions to their community and society by applying skills and abilities learned during their undergraduate program in electrical engineering.
+Made positive contributions to community and society by applying skills and abilities learned during undergraduate program in information technology